eugenp/tutorials/spring-security-openid/README.md

 ## Spring Security OpenID

-This module contains articles about Spring Security and OpenID
+This module contains articles about OpenID with Spring Security

 ### Relevant articles